udacity/ipnd-webcasts/Intro-To-Other-Nanodegrees/iOS-Web-Developer-Nanodegree/README.md

 Here is a link to the [video][OH]

 #What is iOS Development?
+iOS Development is any type of development for the iPhone or iPad.
+These two devices run on an operating system called iOS.
+Occationally development for the Apple Watch it thrown in under the iOS development umbrella, but that device uses a different operating system than the iPhone or iPad.

 #What is the iOS Developer Nanodegree about?
+The iOS Developer Nanodegree is what is going to take a student who has basic understanding of Object Oriented Programming, and teaches them the basics of iOS development.
+Much like the Intro to Programming Nanodegree, the program is broken into a variety of projects, as well as courses which prepair you to complete the projects.

 #Expected Prerequisite Knowledge
 ###What is Expected Prerequisite Knowledge to start the iOS Developer Nanodegree?